 Most of the speciality coffee shops I visited in Shanghai in 2016 were very western in style/influence.
-In that respect, Rumors Coffee Roastery, in the old French Quarter, stood out from the crowd, drawing its inspiration from Japan, where it is reminiscent of the likes of Tokyo’s Café de L’Ambre.
+In that respect, Rumors Coffee Roastery, in the old French Concession, stood out from the crowd, drawing its inspiration from Japan, where it is reminiscent of the likes of Tokyo’s Café de L’Ambre.

 Talking of which, Rumors has counter seating, another typical feature of a traditional Japanese coffee shop.
 It’s a fairly small place, so the seats are limited.
 Like many of the small places I visited in Shanghai, Rumors has no air conditioning, so it can get very hot and humid inside, despite the best efforts of the ceiling fan.
 If it’s too hot, you can sit outside, although it’s unlikely to be any less humid!